-In 2016, students applying to JELF had a total need of $970,450.
-Unfortunately, JELF was unable to meet the total need and instead allocated $814,070 to 220 students.
+In 2017, students applying to JELF had a total need of $1,235,090.
+Unfortunately, JELF was unable to meet the total need and instead allocated $1,000,046 to 273 students - more money to more students than ever before.
 Each year, our applicants' need is greater than what JELF is able to fund, which is why our fundraising efforts only continue to increase. >Read more in JELF's 2015 Annual Report.

-JELF relies on three primary sources of funding: (1) fundraising (from individuals and foundations); (2) students' repayment of their loans; (3) interest earned off JELF's investment account.
+JELF relies on three primary sources of funding: (1) fundraising from individuals and foundations; (2) student loan repayments; (3) interest earned off JELF's investment account.
 Each year, JELF's Finance Committee and Board of Directors analyze these figures to determine how much funding the organization can allocate in a given year.

 JELF allows donors to sponsor a student by committing to a 4-year donation of $2,500+ per year.
 Sponsoring a student helps ensure that students who are receiving funding from JELF can continue receiving that funding throughout their 4 years of school.
-Sponsor-a-Student (SAS) opportunities are offered at four different levels beginning at $2,500/year, each of which provides the donor benefits that help them further engage with JELF students.
+Sponsor-a-Student (SAS) opportunities are offered at three levels (beginning at $2,500/year), each of which provides the donor benefits that help them further engage with JELF students.
 SAS levels reflect average loan amounts to students at different levels of need annually.

-In addition to its Board of Directors, JELF has a host of volunteer opportunities.
+In addition to its Board of Directors, JELF has a host of volunteer opportunities in many of the areas that we serve.
 Individuals involved with JELF work on a number of committees, such as Loan Program, Resource Development, Finance, Investment, Visibility and more.
 JELF also hosts several events each year and is always looking for new ways to engage with our target market.

 Contact firstname.lastname@example.org to learn more about getting involved!